-E*TRADE Capital Management, LLC in collaboration with Morgan Stanley Wealth Management03/23/22
+E*TRADE from Morgan Stanley LLC in collaboration with Morgan Stanley Wealth Management03/23/22

 Summary: Learn what closed-end funds are, how they compare to open-end funds, and considerations when investing in them.

-Closed-end funds (CEFs) are actively managed, registered investment vehicles that pool the money of many investors to buy baskets of securities, providing access to equities, bonds, and alternative investments, depending on the strategy.
+Closed-end funds (CEFs) are actively managed, registered investment vehicles that pool the money of many investors to buy baskets of securities, providing access to equities, bonds, and other types of assets, depending on the strategy.

-Many focus on producing income and pay distributions on a monthly or quarterly basis.
+Many focus on producing income as a primary objective.
 They may appeal to investors who want diversification as well as the ability to tap into investment opportunities not available via open-end funds, such as mutual funds or exchange-traded funds (ETFs).